 Dedicating specific drawers or surfaces for the storage of certain items allows hospital staff to memorize their location and reach for them inside the medical cart with drawers quickly in the time of an emergency.

-General Checklist for medical crash carts
+General Checklist for medical supplies on crash carts

 - Suction device and bag valve masks